mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 * Chest pain (If you have chest pain, call your local emergency number immediately)

 ### Exercise
-Exercise is an important part of the recovery process during and following stem cell transplantation.
+Exercise is an important part of the recovery process during and after stem cell transplantation.
 Benefits of exercise include preventing loss of endurance, muscle strength, and bone density.
 Exercise can also prevent respiratory and circulatory problems and improve your ability to be as independent as possible.

-While in the outpatient transplant program you are encouraged to walk to and from the hospital daily, which will help to maintain your conditioning.
+While in the outpatient transplant program, you are encouraged to walk to and from the hospital daily, which will help to maintain your conditioning.
 During the hours you are in clinic, you are encouraged to walk in the hallways (wearing a mask and gloves) 2 to 3 times daily.
-While you are staying locally you are encouraged to walk outside (weather permitting).
+While you are staying locally, you are encouraged to walk outside (weather permitting).

 If you have special needs, you will be seen by a physical therapist for an evaluation.